perrettymea/OSMOSE_JE/task5/baselines/deep_learning/README.md

+This readme contains general information about how the network works and what commands to run on curry.
+The base of this READme is the READme of the DCASE task baseline.
+We just added some informations.
 # Prototypical_Network

 This is the deep learning baseline code for DCASE task 5.
 Prototypical networks were introduced by <a href="https://arxiv.org/abs/1703.05175">Snell et. al in 2017</a>.
 The core idea of the methodology is to learn an emebedding space where points cluster around a single prototype representation of each class.
 A non-linear mapping from the input space to embedding space is learnt using a convolutional neural network.
 Class prototype is calculated by taking a mean of its support set in the embedding space.
 Classification of a query point is conducted by finding the nearest class prototype.